Stop everything and watch our handpicked playlist of the best movie monologues ever seen on screen. Disclaimer: Guaranteed Chills!

 Soldiers! don’t give yourselves to brutes – men who despise you – enslave you – who regiment your lives – tell you what to do – what to think and what to feel!
 Who drills you – diet you – treat you like cattle, use you as cannon fodder.

 Don’t give yourselves to these unnatural men – machine men with machine minds and machine hearts!
 You are not machines!
-You are not cattle!
+Also you are not cattle!
 You are men!
-You have the love of humanity in your hearts!
+Have the love of humanity in your hearts!
 You don’t hate!
 Only the unloved hate – the unloved and the unnatural!
 Soldiers!
 Don’t fight for slavery!
 Fight for liberty!

 “They may take our lives, but they’ll never take our freedom”

 A “.Gif” that you can hear.

 I had to include this fan favorite in our list of best movie monologues.
 If you’re a 90’s kid, you know Mel Gibson is the star of the most iconic memories you’ve made growing up watching movies.
 Mel Gibson did not win his “Best Actor” nod, but scored big wins in the Best Picture and Best Director categories.

 “ I am William Wallace, and I see a whole army of my countrymen, here, in defiance of Tyranny.
 You’ve come to fight as free men, and free men you are.
 What will you do without freedom?
 Will you fight?